orent2018/viz_web/README.md

-VPN access to Private web server
+VPN access to a Private web server
 ***************************

 We have a webserver in a private subnet on AWS